 A list of degree requirements, emphases, and specializations can be found in the catalog section for each department.
-For a description of the Master of Natural Resources (MNR) professional degree, see page 278.
+For a description of the Master of Natural Resources (MNR) professional degree, see page 360.

 Interdisciplinary Programs.
 Many of the degree programs listed above are interdisciplinary to some extent.
-However, the Conservation and Restoration Ecology, Environmental Studies, and Watershed and Earth Systems programs offer students the opportunity to develop broad interdisciplinary programs to meet their interests.
-Conservation and Restoration Ecology and Watershed and Earth Systems build on a strong science base; Environmental Studies has a greater emphasis on management and policy.
+However, both the Environmental Studies and Watershed Science programs offer students the opportunity to develop broad interdisciplinary programs to meet their interests.
+Watershed Science builds on a strong science base; Environmental Studies has a greater emphasis on management and policy.